svn2github/yuvtoolkit/trunk/Doc/readme.txt

   - Experimental "subjective" extension for subjective testing
   - Support for reading and writing text using YTS script
   - Sample scripts included
+- File name parsing is based on the last matching string in file path

 * Bug fixes